ankitmaloo/ankitm.github.io/index.md

   - It's okay if the interest does not result in anything professionally or personally.
 - AI is going to give us more agency than we ever had.
   - Many people are not comfortable with agency and do not know what to do with it.
-  - Working with agency requires a level of conviction people will come to terms with.
+  - Working with agency requires a level of conviction people will be slow to come to terms with.
+This presents both opportunities and challenges.
   - This fundamentally changes the way most things happen in this world.
 - [Anti Inductive](https://slatestarcodex.com/2015/01/11/the-phatic-and-the-anti-inductive/) things have huge alpha.
   - With many things out there, the value diminishes as more people start doing it.
 Truly transformative changes require original thinking.
   - There is a unique learning opportunity when you apply first principles thinking to various problems out there.
 - We should aim to solve harder problems no matter the domain.
+  - This is a personal goal.
+I feel energized solving a challenging problem.
+  - It's okay if the solution is not perfect.
+  - It's okay if you don't share the same goal.
+- I get my serotonin from:
+  - Puzzles
+  - making things work.
+And working out how stuff is configured.
+  - I play video games to understand how it would have been coded - how do I beat the system?
+Gives me more fun than the game itself.
+  - It's not just about understanding, it's the first step to making things work.

 ## Things I built
 - [Blubyn](https://blubyn.com)